New Haven is a city in Connecticut that is best known as the home of Yale University.

 - Junzi Kitchen, 21 Broadway, ☏ +1 475 441-7836.
 11 am – 10 pm daily.
 Northern Chinese fare

-- Cafe Goodfellas, 702 State Street, ☏ +1 203-785-8722.
+- Encore by Goodfellas, 702 State Street, ☏ +1 203-785-8722.
 This is the perfect place not only for the connoisseur of Italian cuisine but for also a lover of movies.
 You can enjoy some of the finest Italian food New Haven has to offer while viewing movie classics on their ten flatscreen televisions

 East Rock